NateWeav/Reddit-to-Instagram-Reposter/README.md

 ### ToDo:
-* Allow it to post gifs
-* Some reddit posts don't work, may be due to having dots and other characters in the title
+* Some reddit posts don't work because they have wierd characters in their names.
-* Simplify process